h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 To extract the regularization path from R or python:

 - R: call h2o.getGLMFullRegularizationPath, takes the model as an argument
-- Python: H2OGeneralizedLinearEstimator.getGLMRegularizationPath (static method), takes the model as an rgument
+- Python: H2OGeneralizedLinearEstimator.getGLMRegularizationPath (static method), takes the model as an argument

 Modifying or Creating Custom GLM Model